karthikdevphp/WWE/readme.md

 ## Installation Instructions

+- deploy the code in your local from the repository
 - CREATE .env file specify hostname DB Name user name and password
 - Create the Database specified in the .env file
 - php artisan migrate